 Natural fertility treatments in Spain

 If you are fertile and there seems to be no reason why you shouldn’t be able to conceive (and you are a heterosexual couple) there are fertility treatments in Spain that count with the natural reproduction processes with a monitoring of natural cycles, like programmed intercourse, but fertility can also be stimulated with pills.
 The cost of these pills can go up to 60€ per box.

-This option is commonly used when a couple is fertile, but natural techniques don’t seem to work: also when a woman who wants to be a single mother and needs a sperm donation.
-With artificial insemination, the distance that the spermatozoid has to cover is shorter, and thus conceiving is easier.
-The price for artificial insemination in Spanish clinics oscillates between 400€ and 800€, and the price can fluctuate depending on whether the sperm comes from someone in the couple who want to be parents, or from a donor from the bank.
+This option is commonly used when a couple is fertile, but natural techniques don’t seem to work orwhen a woman who wants to be a single mother and needs a sperm donation.
+With artificial insemination, the distance that the spermatozoid has to cover is shorter, and thus conception is typically more successful.
+The price for artificial insemination in Spanish clinics oscillates between 700€ and 1,800€, including all diagnoses and processing.
+The price can fluctuate depending on whether the sperm comes from a parent or from a donor from the sperm bank.

 In-Vitro Fertilization (IVF, FIV in Spanish)

 Since these procedures usually use more than one egg to maximise the possibilities of conceiving, sometimes there are remaining embryos.
 Couples who do not want to have more children may allow these embryos to be preserved and adopted by others.
-Adopting an embryo can be around 2,500€.
+Adopting an embryo costs between 1,700 and 3,000€.